Dhiali/super-dashboard/README.md

 ![Wireframe](https://github.com/Dhiali/super-dashboard/blob/main/src/assets/wireframess.png?raw=true)

-## Development Process

-### Highlights
-The development process prioritized user experience, implementing a dual search system that allows real-time character comparison.
-The interactive radar charts became a standout feature, displaying power statistics in an intuitive format.
-We integrated smooth transitions and glowing effects to enhance the comic-book aesthetic, while maintaining responsive design principles for optimal viewing across devices.
-The information bubble feature provides context and guidance, making the platform accessible to both casual fans and dedicated comic enthusiasts.

 ### Challenges
 One of the primary challenges involved managing API calls efficiently.
 Initially, we faced performance issues due to multiple components making independent API calls.
 We resolved this by implementing a centralized API handling system that manages data fetching and distribution.
 State management presented another significant challenge, particularly with the dual search system.
 We overcame this by implementing a consolidated state management approach using React's useState hook, which improved component communication and reduced unnecessary re-renders.
 Tablet responsiveness required careful consideration, especially for the chart components.
 We addressed this through CSS media queries and flexible layouts that adapt to different screen sizes while maintaining functionality.